Patriot Act Needs Comprehensive Reform, ACLU Testifies

 CONTACT: (202) 675-2312 or firstname.lastname@example.org

-“The Patriot Act fundamentally altered the relationship Americans share with their government,” said German.
-“By expanding the government’s authority to secretly search our private records and monitor our communications, often without any evidence of wrongdoing, the Patriot Act eroded our most basic right – the freedom from unwarranted government intrusion into our private lives.
-Put very simply, under the Patriot Act the government now has the right to know what you’re doing, but you have no right to know what it’s doing.
-The time for Patriot Act reform is long overdue.”
+“By expanding the government’s authority to secretly search private records and monitor communications, often without any evidence of wrongdoing, the Patriot Act has violated our most basic right – the freedom from unwarranted government intrusion into our private lives – and thwarted constitutional checks and balances,” said Michael German, ACLU Senior Policy Counsel and former FBI Special Agent, in his testimony.
+“Under the Patriot Act, the government has the right to know what you’re doing, but you have no right to know what it’s doing.”

 Every month, you'll receive regular roundups of the most important civil rights and civil liberties developments.
 Remember: a well-informed citizenry is the best defense against tyranny.